AkashChauhanSoftEngi/SpringAOPAnnotationBasedProject/README.md

 	}
 ```

-## Using @Pointcut to use more generic Expressions
+### Using @Pointcut to use more generic Expressions
+* To make a common ragular expression
 ```java
 	@Pointcut("execution(public * com.spring.aop.concert.Performance.perform(..))")
 	public void performance(){}